khast3x/Redcloud/README.md

 ## Introduction

 Redcloud is a powerful and user-friendly toolbox for deploying a fully featured **Red Team Infrastructure** using Docker.
+Harness the cloud's speed for your tools.
 Deploys in minutes.
 Use and manage it with its [polished web interface](#screenshots).

 Ideal for your penetration tests, shooting ranges, red teaming and bug bounties!